 Tularemia is a bacterial infection that can be transmitted by deerflies and ticks.
 Cats may carry the bacteria in their mouth if allowed to eat rabbits or other prey that were infected with tularemia.
 They can also carry ticks into a household, but this is unusual.

-Pets with fleas and ticks may carry disease agents to young children.
 Ticks from cats could transmit plague or tularemia.
 Children should not handle cats with fleas or ticks and cats should be routinely examined and treated for external parasites.